subhashlamba/spring-microservices/spring-boot-microservices-example/README.md

 java -jar spring-boot-cloud-eureka-account-service/target/account-service.jar --server.port=8183 &
 java -jar spring-boot-cloud-zuul-routing/target/zuul-router.jar --server.port=8080 &
 ```
+In ubnutu we can use ``` jps ``` command to check current running Java processes.

-## Eureka Server
+## Step 2: Check Eureka Server

 Eureka server is running 8761 port, Now let's open it.
-Where we can check that 3 instance of account-server is running.
+Where we can check that:
+3 instance of account-server is running.
+1 instance of zuul-service is running.

 ### Eureka server : [http://localhost:8761/](http://localhost:8761/)

-## Account Service
+## Step 3: Check Account Service

 Account service is one of our business service, we can create many other services as per our needs.
 Here we have started 3 instance
 of account service that we can increase as per our need.

-## Zuul Server
+## Step 4: Call Account Service through Zuul

 Zuul Server is routing server where we will fire the request: